ningyu1991/ArtificialGANFingerprints/README.md

 - Vladislav Skripniuk is partially supported by IMPRS scholarship from Max Planck Institute.
 - We acknowledge [Apratim Bhattacharyya](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/people/apratim-bhattacharyya/) for constructive advice in general.
 - We express gratitudes to the [StegaStamp repository](https://github.com/tancik/StegaStamp) as our code was inspired from theirs.
-- We also thank the [ProGAN repository](https://github.com/nashory/pggan-pytorch), [StyleGAN repository](https://github.com/NVlabs/stylegan), [StylegGAN2 repository](https://github.com/NVlabs/stylegan2), [BigGAN repository](https://github.com/ajbrock/BigGAN-PyTorch), and [CUT repository](https://github.com/taesungp/contrastive-unpaired-translation) for their implementations of the generative models.
+- We also thank the [ProGAN PyTorch repository](https://github.com/jeromerony/Progressive_Growing_of_GANs-PyTorch), [ProGAN TensorFlow repository](https://github.com/tkarras/progressive_growing_of_gans), [StyleGAN repository](https://github.com/NVlabs/stylegan), [StylegGAN2 repository](https://github.com/NVlabs/stylegan2), [BigGAN repository](https://github.com/ajbrock/BigGAN-PyTorch), and [CUT repository](https://github.com/taesungp/contrastive-unpaired-translation) for their implementations of the generative models.